semanticdatalayer/SML/sml-reference/dimensions.md

 Defines secondary attributes for the dimension level.
 Secondary attributes are dimensional attributes that are not the dimension's key, and are not part of a hierarchy.

-AtScale supports the following types of secondary attributes:
+SML supports the following types of secondary attributes:

 - **Dimensional:** Provides an independent "dimensional" attribute for grouping metric data.
 This is the default type of secondary attribute.